chipguyhere/RuggedPaxCompanion/README.md

 9. The ability to use the free Arduino IDE software to make modifications to the firmware (or create your own) with intermediate-level Arduino programming experience

+Other features in the concept and development stage include support for a privacy toggle switch (to allow occupants to select a mode where card swipes go to the Reader 2 port, separately configurable in Paxton to have different access rules), and a serial logger/uplink connection to enable more options for integration with a security/alarm system.

 # Installing in a Paxton ACU cabinet

 1. Open your Paxton cabinet.
 You'll find the Paxton ACU board attaches to the cabinet via a mounting plate